 30 Beats is an ensemble drama set in modern-day New York, based on the structure and themes of a stage play from the late 18th century called La Ronde, by Arthur Schnitzler.
 It’s neither the first film based on this play, nor will it be the last, even this year (see Fernando Meirelles’ upcoming 360).
 The structure is a series of interlocking two-person vignettes where we follow one character from the first scene to the next, and then the new character in the second scene moves on to the third, and so on.

-The theme is doing it.
+doing it.
 And thank God, because the subject of sexuality has gone ignored in cinema for far too long.

 Not surprisingly, what works well on the stage doesn’t always translate successfully to the screen.
 Except for one or two instances, the characters in nonadjacent scenes have no connection to one another, and the linking character often moves on to his or her second scene completely unaffected by what happened in the first one.
 This in turn means each transition brings an entirely new set of circumstances.
 Having to readjust to this every five to ten minutes is somewhat taxing on the audience.
 Since it comes off that way anyway, a straight-up anthology without linking characters might have been more effective.
 But then the raison d’etre of the film would be lost, so what’s the point?